Optimal Quantum Thermometry with Coarse-grained Measurements: Probe-based measurements

 \subsection{Jaynes–Cummings model}

-As a specific illustration of quantum probe based thermometry, we consider an experimentally relevant system consisting of a BEC superfluid reservoir in a shallow confining trap interacting with an atomic quantum dot \cite{Recati_2005}.
+As a specific illustration of quantum probe-based thermometry, we consider an experimentally relevant system consisting of a superfluid Bose-Einstein condensate (BEC) reservoir in a shallow confining trap interacting with an atomic quantum dot \cite{Recati_2005}.
 Generally, the physics of this system is well-captured by a spin-boson model, in which the atomic quantum dot interacts with the phononic excitations of the BEC superfluid.
-Given suitably engineered boundary conditions, the spectral density will be such that a quantum dot with frequency $\Omega_{d}$ will in effect couple only to the phonon modes which comes closest to be resonant with the quantum dot frequency (for simplicity we suppose all relevant phonon modes have the same frequency $\Omega_{a}$).
+Given suitably engineered boundary conditions, the spectral density will be such that a quantum dot with frequency $\omega_{d}$ will in effect couple only to the phonon modes which comes closest to be resonant with the quantum dot frequency (for simplicity we suppose all relevant phonon modes have the same frequency $\omega_{a}$).

 We can then ask the question of how well one can estimate the BEC temperature by measurements on the quantum dot probe.
 In Fig.~\ref{fig:jcm}(a) we plot the coarse-grained vs thermal Fisher information ratio for the optimal binary measurement within the effectively resonant subspace.
 The ratio is given as a function of the number of effectively resonant modes, which would be expected to increase in proportion to the width of the spectral density.
 From the figure we see that the ratio approaches a value of 0.64 as the number of modes increase.
 This provides an optimal value against which to compare specific binary measurement strategies.
 Interestingly we see that the obtained ratio agrees with the optimal ratio found for a binary measurement on a system described by a Gaussian density of states.